Finance for Engineering Equipment

 Acquiring production assets

 You may be able to set up a basic assembly-based manufacturing business with little more than basic hand tools.
-But if your plans are more than a screwdriver operation you will need machine tools, and the larger your operation becomes, and the more processes you bring in house, the more production tools you will need.
+But if your plans are more than a screwdriver operation, you will need machine tools, and the larger your operation becomes, and the more processes you bring in house, the more production tools you will need.

 The needs don’t stop with tooling.
 Conveyors and handling equipment will be needed for virtually all modern quantity production operations.
 Robots and custom-built automated production equipment will be necessary as your business grows.
 The equipment you need will depend on your plans.
-While a single basic CNC machine can cost just a few thousand pounds, a full automated assembly line for a small appliance will cost several million.
+While a single basic CNC machine can cost just a few thousand pounds, a fully automated assembly line for a small appliance will cost several million.

 Your funding options